Disclaimer: See prologue chapter.

-There was a moment in which Mr. Hunt questioned whether he should have quit while he was ahead with the attitude in his responses as it could have possibly gave the man doubt about whether he was telling the truth or not before the leader said, "It's good that everyone so far is telling the truth.
+There was a moment in which Mr. Hunt questioned whether he should have quit while he was ahead with the attitude in his responses as it could have possibly given the man doubt about whether he was telling the truth or not before the leader said, "It's good that everyone so far is telling the truth.
 I like that."

 Sherlock really had to repress a snort at that.
 Like boring people are going to do something as much as lie when their lives are threatened?
 He rolled his eyes.